 Years ago I was put on prednisone and within a short time my psoriasis came back with a vengeance.
 I was covered from head to toe; couldn’t take a bath without hurting.
 My skin cracked and bled so bad that I would cry myself to sleep.

 I was scared to go back to the doctor to tell him what was going on with me.
 I even tried to do some research and tried self-treating.
 Of course, this didn’t work.
 I tried so many over-the-counter medications.
 My psoriasis just got worst.

 Don't be afraid to get support

-Back in the day, we didn’t have the internet to get information.
+Back in the day, we didn't have the internet to get information.
 People can now do research and ask any questions they want to know the answers too.
 Times have certainly changed.
-If I had to do it all over again I would ask many more questions and therefore had more answers.
+If I had to do it all over again I would ask many more questions and therefore would have more answers.
 The one thing I have learned over the years is to educate yourself about your disease, show respect and compassion for others.
 I’m proud of the way I’ve survived so much and I strive everyday to be a better and happier me.
 Remember, your doctor has heard it all; speak up!!!